Homer’s Pathos Rendered in Paint

 If we were to follow Andromache’s mournful gaze, our eyes would land upon the family triad at the painting’s bottom right.
 The mother, who occupies the apex of a pyramidal composition (meant to evoke Madonna and Child representations of the maternal ideal), is the other black-clad figure, aside from the woman spinning and Andromache herself.
 Again, Leighton is suggesting that this woman is a version of Andromache who could have been if Hector had not died.

-Her infant child is perched contentedly upon her lap and she is completely engrossed in her baby’s face, watching as he grasps his father’s nose.
+Her infant child is perched contentedly upon her lap, and she is completely engrossed in her baby’s face, watching as he grasps his father’s nose.
 There is a lovely knowing exchange taking place between father and child as they gaze into each other’s eyes, just as there is a shared connection happening among all members of the family triad.

 While upholding the methods of academic art to orient viewers toward the transcendence of Platonic forms, Leighton ventures beyond pure beauty, portraying the pathos of Andromache’s predicament.
 In this way, like Homer, Leighton humanizes the Trojans, conveying the fragmenting effects of war for everyone involved.
-As we follow Andromache’s gaze, we are invited to reflect upon the restorative potential of our most important relationships, that of husband and wife and mother and child.
+As we follow Andromache’s gaze, we are invited to reflect upon the restorative potential of our most important relationships, those of husband and wife and mother and child.

 Mari Otsu has a BA in art history and psychology and learned classical drawing and oil painting in Grand Central Atelier's core program.